Savor the best part of the day with ultra comforting eggs benedict. Learn how to poach eggs and create this restaurant quality meal at home!

 - 4 English muffins (I like using whole wheat – or try making your own)

 - 7 Tablespoons unsalted butter

 - 1 Tablespoon fresh lemon juice

-- salt & fresh ground pepper, to taste
+- salt & fresh ground black pepper, to taste

 - I prefer to begin with the butter used to make the hollandaise sauce.
 Melt the butter in a small dish over the stove or in the microwave.
 Set aside to allow it to cool down.
 You do NOT want scorching hot melted butter – this will cook the egg yolks.
 So, I always melt it before poaching the eggs and finish the hollandaise right before serving.